Saturday, May 30, 2020

 Elevation gain/loss: 927′

 From St. Regis, I drove back towards Saranac Lake without any doddling, because the storm clouds were building and I didn’t want to be rained on again if I could help it.
 My chafing was bad enough, I didn’t want to make it worse.
 I decided to carry my running vest up the mountain with me for all the pockets but didn’t bother filling up my water again and left my trekking poles in my car.
 I found a spot at the trailhead and headed out at 6:05pm, made the summit by 6:30pm, and was back at my car by 6:45pm, all done with the Saranac 6ers.
-I then drove back to the town green and signed myself out (with my pen, yet again) around 6:50pm.
+I then drove back to the town green and signed myself out around 6:50pm.
 And like that, I was done.
 I headed back to where I was staying on a friend’s living room floor, feeding her cat while she was out of town in exchange for a place to crash.

 11 hours trail running + 1.5 hours driving = 32.1 miles, 8934′ gain